jhorzek/tablespan/README.md

 already tells us that the `mean_hp` and `sd_hp` are the mean and standard deviation for horsepower - we can drop the `_hp` part.

-basicTables can rename variables when exporting to R with `new_name:old_name`.
+basicTables can rename variables when exporting to .xlsx with `new_name:old_name`.
 For example,
 `cyl ~ (Horsepower = Mean:mean_hp + SD:sd_hp)` renames `mean_hp` to
 `Mean` and `sd_hp` to `SD`: